 As we march towards the Playoffs, these next few weeks are going to be absolutely crucial to see which fantasy owners will be making the playoffs, and those that should start preparing for next season.
 As always, this starts first with our starting lineup decisions.

-So let’s talk about that very subject.Please, blog, may I have some more?
+Let’s talk about who we should start, and who we should sit.Please, blog, may I have some more?